georgexyz19/inkscapetutorial.org/content/posts/extension6_svg _file_format.md

 ```

 The star shape is an Inkscape specific element.
 When we open the
-drawing in another program, it may treat it as a path element.
+drawing in another program, the star shape may be treated as a path element.

 ## Paths